bradley-erickson/bradley-erickson.github.io/_posts/2020-08-22-data-driven-pokemon-01.md

   - Principle Component Analysis
   - Market Basket Analysis
 ---
-I take a crack at visualizing important decklist features in the Pokémon Trading Card Game.
+I take a crack at explaining and visualizing important decklist features in the Pokémon Trading Card Game.

 ## Introduction

 Hello everyone!
 My name is Brad Erickson and I have been a fan of Pokémon for as long as I can remember.
 I have been playing the trading card game since Diamond and Pearl’s release in 2007.
 I had a good run my last year of the Senior division during the 2011-2012 season, just missing my invite by a few spots.
 In my career in the Master’s division, I’ve top 16’d Madison regionals and won a handful of League Cups.
-Outside of my passion for Pokémon, I recently began my pursuing my PhD in Computer Science, with a focus on Data Analytics.
+Outside of my passion for Pokémon, I recently began my pursuing my PhD in Computer Science, with a focus on machine learning and analytics.
 Today, I will try to use my analytical toolset and apply it to the competitive Pokémon TCG scene.
 With these tools, I will be looking at what differentiates decklists of a single archetype and what cards are commonly found together.
-The tools may point of obvious observations, such as Jirachi and Escape Board being paired together, luckily, we have some more interesting findings.
+The tools may point out obvious observations, such as Jirachi and Escape Board being paired together, luckily, I have more interesting findings to talk about.

+## For non-Pokémon players

+The Pokémon Trading Card Game consists of 2 players playing 60 card decks.
+Every 3 months, a new set of cards are released and thus change how decks are built.
+The following is a set of common vocabulary:

+* Format: Set of card sets players are allowed to use.
+* Archetype: Primary cards used in deck.
+* Top X: Prize payout is determined by how well a player places.
+If a player places 12th, they placed in Top 16.

 ## Data